AndreaT98/EzPark/README.md

 - Select the city and zone you want to see free parking spots and click "Submit"
 - If you want to get all free parking spots near the user, click the "Find parkings near me!" anchor.

+**7. Test the email service**
+- The email service is triggered automatically when the lambda function detects an error in the sensors.
+To make everything work fine, you have to add the email address used in the test as a "verified identity".
+You can do that with the command:

+`aws ses verify-email-identity --email-address amazon-aws@amazon.com --endpoint-url=http://localhost:4566`

+- Because the project is using LocalStack, no real email will be sent, but a "fake" email will be generated inside LocalStack Data folder
+- You can generate an email with the following command:

+`aws ses send-email  --from amazon-aws@amazon.com --message 'Body={Text={Data="Test"}},Subject={Data="Test"}' --destination 'ToAddresses=user@example.com' --endpoint-url=http://localhost:4566`

 ## Future work
 - Add more sensors in Campania and other regions of Italy
 - Expand the website to implement more features